 LOVE YOUR WORK

 Note: This guide is one of a series produced by the Office of the Ombudsperson.
 Frances Bauer wrote the text, but the comments and suggestions of faculty and staff in the Faculties of Education, Health Sciences, Medicine and Dentistry, and Theology and the School of Social Work were invaluable, as were the comments of Theresa Morrissey of the University Secretariat.
 The guide reflects the experiences of numerous professional program students who, over more than a decade, used the services of the Office of the Ombudsperson.
 If you have questions or suggestions, we would like to hear them.
 This text can be downloaded and duplicated.
-Permission to adapt it for other institutions will be granted upon request to the Office of the Ombudsperson, WSS 3100b, The University of Western Ontario, London, ON N6A 3K7.
+Permission to adapt it for other institutions will be granted upon request to the Office of the Ombudsperson, WSS 3135, Western University, London, ON Canada N6A 3K7.
 Email: email@example.com www.uwo.ca/ombuds/